jaysylvester/citizen/README.md

         article: app.models.article.getArticle(params.url.descriptor, params.url.page)
       };

-      // Emit the 'ready' event and pass the view context back to the server for rendering. emitter.emit('ready', {
+      // Emit the 'ready' event and pass the view context back to the server for rendering via the content object emitter.emit('ready', {
         content: content
       });
     };

-The emitter should emit a "ready" event when the controller has accomplished its task.
-This lets the server know it's okay to proceed.

-The second argument in the emitter is an object containing any data you want to pass back to citizen, including the view context.
+The second argument in `emitter.emit` is an object containing any data you want to pass back to citizen.
 All the content you want to render in your view should be passed to citizen within an object called `content`, as shown above.
-Additional objects can be passed to citizen to perform other directives, which are described later in this document.
+Additional objects can be passed to citizen to perform other directives (explained later in the <a href="#emitter-directives">Emitter Directives</a> section).

-We haven't discussed the `context` argument yet.
-This argument contains any output that's been generated by the request up to this point.
-There are various events that can populate this argument with content and directives, which is then passed to your controller so you can access that content.
-More on this later.
+## Models

+Models are optional and their structure is completely up to you. citizen doesn't talk to your models directly; it only stores them in `app.models` for your convenience.

-Here's a simple model:
+Here's a simple static model for the article pattern:

     // article model